PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter07/Tutorial/README.md

 ## Step 1: Loading and inspecting the CSV file

 The first step is to load and parse the file, obtaining an array of objects with the data.
-We shall use the `d3.csv()` parser with the `d3.autoType` row function to parse numeric strings into numbers, and then check to see if the data is in the desired format:
+We shall use the `d3.csv()` parser with the `d3.autoType` row function to parse numeric strings into numbers, and then check to see whether the data is in the desired format:

 ```js
 const data = await d3.csv(dataFile, d3.autoType);